binnyc/ProtractorE2ETestAutomation/README.md

 To install - Navigate to https://code.visualstudio.com/
 - Click download button
-- Download the VSCode software oacjage according to your operating system, and install it
+- Download the VSCode software package according to your operating system, and install it
-- Launch Visual Studio Code to esure that it is successfully installed

 #2 Installing Node.js: Node.js® is a JavaScript runtime environment built on Chrome's V8 JavaScript engine.
 WebDriverJS has been written in Node.js and Protractor is written on top of WebDriverJS.
 So, you need NodeJS to enable compilation for Protractor.
 To install - Navigate to : https://nodejs.org/en/download/